Notre Dame Cathedral unveils its new interior 5 years after devastating fire

 PARIS (AP) — After more than five years of frenetic reconstruction work, Notre Dame Cathedral showed its new self to the world Friday, with rebuilt soaring ceilings and creamy good-as-new stonework erasing somber memories of its devastating fire in 2019.

-Images broadcast live of a site visit by French President Emmanuel Macron showed the inside of the iconic cathedral as worshippers might have experienced it back in medieval times, its wide, open spaces filled with bright light on a crisp and sunny winter’s day.
+Images broadcast live of a site visit by French President Emmanuel Macron showed the inside of the iconic cathedral as worshippers might have experienced it back in medieval times, its wide, open spaces filled with bright light on a crisp and sunny winter’s day that lit up the vibrant colors of the stained glass windows.

-Gaping holes that the blaze tore into the vaulted ceilings, leaving charred piles of debris, are gone, now filled in with new stonework.
+Outside, the monument is still a construction site, with scaffolding and cranes.
+But the renovated interior — shown in its full glory Friday for the first time before the public is allowed back in on Dec.
+8 — proved to be breathtaking.

+The cathedral's bright, cream-colored limestone walls look brand new, cleaned not only of dust from the fire but also of grime that had accumulated for centuries.

+The cathedral attracted millions of worshippers and visitors annually before the April 15, 2019, fire forced its closure and turned the monument in the heart of Paris into a no-go zone except to artisans, architects and others mobilized for the reconstruction.

 Macron entered via the cathedral’s giant and intricately carved front doors and stared up at the ceilings in wonder.

-Macron is scheduled to inspect the restored nave, no longer ripped open by giant holes that the fire tore out of its vaults.
-He is also to see the rebuilt timber-framed roof, rebuilt with wood from hundreds of oak trees, and other highlights of the reconstruction.

-Joined by a group of 700 artisans, architects, business leaders, and donors, Macron is paying tribute to the craftsmanship and dedication behind the restoration effort.
+He was accompanied by his wife, Brigitte, the archbishop of Paris and others.

-The visit kicks off a series of events ushering in the reopening of the 12th-century Gothic masterpiece.
+Macron's visit kicked off a series of events ushering in the reopening of the 12th-century Gothic masterpiece.

 Macron will return on Dec.
 7 to deliver an address and attend the consecration of the new altar during a solemn Mass the following day.